ZeroSync/ZeroSync/docs/roadmap.md

 	- SHA256, HASH256, SHA1, RIPEMD160, HASH160, ...
 - Chain verifier
 	- Download and prove a chainstate directory for a Bitcoin Core full node
-	- Demo for state proof in web browser?
+	- Demo the state proof in a simple web site

 ## Milestone 4: *zerosync and scan the chain efficiently*

 - *Block filters* for light clients to quickly check if a block is relevant to them
-- Compact blocks (compressed for light clients)
+- Compact blocks for light clients to download only what's relevant
-- Merklized headers chain
+- Merklized headers chain.
+Compact and flexible inclusion proofs for any transaction in the blockchain.
+- Compact ring signatures: E.g. Prove that you control outputs worth at least 1 BTC.